sofieseilnacht/web_scraping/README.md

 For each domain, the output is organized as follows:

             Final consolidated data for <domain>:
             Products: [List of Products]
             Services: [List of Services]
             Founders: [List of Founder Name(s)]

 The output is filtered to include only items of sufficient length and relevance, making it concise and structured.

 ## Error Handling

-Connection Errors: grab_website_data handles HTTP connection errors gracefully.
+- Connection Errors: grab_website_data handles HTTP connection errors gracefully.
-ScrapeGraphAI Errors: If data extraction fails, an error message will display without stopping the entire script.
+- ScrapeGraphAI Errors: If data extraction fails, an error message will display without stopping the entire script.
-Data Validation: Checks if returned data is empty and prints an alert if ScrapeGraphAI returns no data.
+- Data Validation: Checks if returned data is empty and prints an alert if ScrapeGraphAI returns no data.

 ## Future Improvements

 Potential areas for enhancement include:
-Dynamic Domain List: Adding an option for users to input custom domains dynamically.
+- Dynamic Domain List: Adding an option for users to input custom domains dynamically.
-Enhanced Founder Detection: Improving the regex patterns or using NLP techniques for more nuanced sentence analysis.
+- Enhanced Founder Detection: Improving the regex patterns or using NLP techniques for more nuanced sentence analysis.
-Additional Data Types: Extending to extract data such as funding rounds, locations, or company mission statements.
+- Additional Data Types: Extending to extract data such as funding rounds, locations, or company mission statements.

 ## Assessment Written Questions

-This project is licensed under the MIT License